webiny/docs.webiny.com/docs/deep-dive/cli/creating-a-cli-plugin.md

 ---
-id: your-first-cli-plugin
+id: creating-a-cli-plugin
-title: Your first CLI plugin
+title: Creating a CLI plugin
-sidebar_label: Your first CLI plugin
+sidebar_label: Creating a CLI plugin
 ---

 This guide will help you create your own CLI plugins using our [Plugins system](/docs/deep-dive/plugins-crash-course).

-This process is very similar to [creating scaffold plugins](/docs/deep-dive/scaffolding/your-first-scaffold-plugin).
+This process is very similar to [creating scaffold plugins](/docs/deep-dive/scaffolding/creating-a-scaffold-plugin).

 We use [yargs](https://www.npmjs.com/package/yargs) to create our CLI, so you should be somewhat familiar with it.

-## Here's how to do it
+## Where to start

 We will create a simple CLI plugin called **greetMe** that takes your desired **name** as an argument and prints a nice greeting.